-With interest rates low, many renters are starting to think about purchasing a home of their own.
-While simple rental cost vs. mortgage cost comparisons can be very attractive, buying a home is a serious commitment, and there are many factors to consider.
+With the real estate market and job market strong, many renters are starting to think about making the transition from renter to owner.
+But... which is actually better financially?
+While simple rental cost vs. mortgage cost comparisons can be very attractive, buying a home is a serious commitment, and there are many underlying factors to consider.
 Here are some important questions to ask yourself before buying your first home.

 How long do I plan to live in the home?

-For how long will the home meet my needs?
+For how long will a home meet my needs?

 How financially healthy and stable am I?